atubbs/hochar/README.md

 * Listing all recipes that match one ingredient
 * Searching a recipe by name

-Things that are broken or won't work:
+## Things that are broken or won't work / Known Errata

 * database path is hard-coded; unless you're running on linux and your username is atubbs, your odds of success without changing that are zero
 * The searching on the home page will find ingredients but it does nothing else and you can't do anything with them
 * the web front-end pretty just has a bad day if the back end isn't running
 * there's basically no error handling/recovery

-Things that I want to get working soon:
+## Things that I want to get working soon:

 * List all recipes that match several ingredients
 * Easily search an ingredient by name and allow it to be pinned; execute a multi-ingredient search via the pins